codsen/codsen.com/src/os/object-fill-missing-keys.md

 ### `opts.useNullAsExplicitFalse`

 By default, if a value is `null`, this means it's an explicit `false`, which is used to completely diffuse any incoming "truthy" values.
-It's an ultimate "falsey" value.
+It's an ultimate "falsy" value.

 For example: